GuidanceMantras/GuidanceMantras/README.md

 - Defense exams in India https://byjusexamprep.com/defence/defence-exams-in-india
 - IBPS exams https://www.ibps.in/
 -
-- You can write/apply for some government jobs until 40 years old(OBC)/45 years old (SC/ST). so check for age limit for job always

 ### Priavte Jobs
 - For private jobs in India especially in Engineering, you just need technical skills and soft skills.